On Diffusion Modeling for Anomaly Detection: Introduction

 Our starting point is the observation that DDPM exhibits competitive performance compared to previous approaches for unsupervised and semi-supervised anomaly detection.
 These are some of the most challenging settings, where either an unlabelled mix of normal and anomalous samples are available for training or, at best, the training data only includes normal samples.
 However, the expressivity and interpretability of DDPM come with a considerable computational cost.
 This computational complexity poses challenges for anomaly detection tasks involving large datasets or data streams.

-When using DDPM for anomaly detection, we deterministically ``denoise'' the input and measure the distance to its denoised reconstruction; a large distance identifies an anomaly.
-Since we only use this measure of distance for the identification of outliers, in order to reduce the complexity of the diffusion-based approach, we propose to directly estimate this distance, which is correlated with diffusion time.
+In anomaly detection using DDPM, we deterministically ``denoise'' the input and measure the distance to its denoised reconstruction; a large distance indicates an anomaly.
+Since we only use this distance for outlier identification, in order to reduce the complexity of the diffusion-based approach, we propose to directly estimate this distance, which is correlated with diffusion time.

 More precisely, we estimate the posterior distribution of diffusion time (or noise variance) for a given input.
 This estimated distribution serves as a guide for identifying anomalies, as they are anticipated to exhibit higher posterior density at larger time steps compared to normal samples.
+In particular, we use the mode or mean of this distribution as the anomaly score.
 We derive an analytical form for this posterior distribution, enabling its non-parametric estimation.
-The non-parametric model which is incidentally reminiscent of k-Nearest Neighbors (k-NN) for anomaly detection, acts as a sanity check for our parametric model, a deep neural network, allowing us to leverage the generalization capability and efficient inference time of deep learning.
+We see that the non-parametric approximation produces a ranking for anomalies that is identical to k-Nearest Neighbours (kNN) for anomaly detection.
+We then propose a parametric model, a deep neural network, allowing us to leverage the generalization capability and efficient inference time of deep learning.

-We provide an extensive evaluation compared to classical and other deep models for different anomaly detection settings on more than 57 datasets from ADBench \cite{han2022adbench}.
-Our empirical results suggest that by using a single deep neural network architecture across all datasets and settings, the diffusion model is competitive with classical and other deep models while remaining scalable and interpretable. \Cref{fig:inference-mean} shows the average inference time and AUC ROC for different anomaly detection algorithms across all datasets in ADBench.
-Notably, our proposed method surpasses the direct application of DDPMs, achieving substantial improvements in inference time by several orders of magnitude.
+We provide an extensive evaluation compared to classical and other deep models for different anomaly detection settings on more than 57 datasets from ADBench \citep{han2022adbench}.
+Our empirical results suggest that using a single deep neural network architecture across all datasets and settings makes the diffusion model competitive with classical and other deep models. \Cref{fig:inference-mean} shows the efficiency and effectiveness of different anomaly detection algorithms across all datasets in ADBench.
+Notably, our proposed method surpasses the direct application of DDPMs, achieving substantial improvements in inference time.